Albinhsn/Rastertek/c/README.md

 ## ToDo
-- [ ] Move functions out of OpenGL struct or matrix stuff out
+- [ ] Look over and create better functions for opengl stuff,
-- [ ] Do the exercises for this version
+- [ ] Create a shader file